Hybrid connections on Hessian manifolds: Reminder on affine connections

-\textsf{Riemannian metrics.} Given a $C^1$ Riemannian metric $g$, there is a unique symmetric connection whose parallel transport preserves $g$.
+Given a $C^1$ Riemannian metric $g$, there is a unique symmetric connection whose parallel transport preserves $g$.
 It is called the \emph{Levi-Civita connection} of $g$.
-Its parallel transport maps, in particular its holonomies, are isometries between tangent spaces, with respect to $g$.
+Its parallel transport consists in isometries between tangent spaces, with respect to $g$.
+In particular, its holonomy consists in isometries.